mhelmich/bindata/README.md

 This package converts any file into go code.
 It is heavily inspired by the excellent [go-bindata](github.com/jteeuwen/go-bindata).

+## Why another library?

+I found myself trying a archive quite a few (as in 1000s) of small files.
+Other libraries make a trade off to compress all files individually in order to speed up access.
+This library will archive and compress all files together to decrease the size of the resulting file.
+On access, it will decompress all files and keep them in memory for frequent access.

+## Usage

 `bindata` can be used as library or as a commandline tool.

 ## Usage as Library